-Math (57.5 points below standard)

-Very Low - African Americans, Foster, Students with Disabilities

-Low - English learners, Hispanic, Homeless, students with Two of More Races, Socioeconomically Disadvantaged, and White High - Asian and Filipino
+Math (57.5 points below standard) Very Low - African Americans, Foster, Students with Disabilities Low - English learners, Hispanic, Homeless, students with Two of More Races, Socioeconomically Disadvantaged, and White High - Asian and Filipino

-The District continues to implement NWEA MAP for math in grades Kindergarten through 8th grades and 1st through 8th grade in reading.
-Reading Fluency assessments are provided in kindergarten through 2nd grades.
+The District continues to implement NWEA MAP for math and reading for 1st through 8th graders.
+Reading Fluency assessments are provided in kindergarten through 2nd grade.
 The assessment is conducted three times per year as a local data tool to monitor growth and progress and plan intervention throughout the academic year.
 An analysis of fall 2022 to spring 2023 NWEA performance data of our students indicates that performance levels in achievement continue to be an area of need for all students as well as unduplicated student groups in both reading and math.
 The student median conditional growth percentile for all students across the District in reading is 51 percentile and 52 percentile in math.

-Average achievement of our unduplicated student groups are as follows: English learners: ... percentile in reading and ... percentile in math Foster: ... percentile in reading and ... percentile in math Homeless: ... percentile in reading and ... percentile in math Socioeconomically Disadvantaged: ... percentile in reading and ... percentile in math
+Average achievement of our unduplicated student groups are as follows:

+English learners: 56 percentile in reading and 55 percentile in math Foster: 46.5 percentile in reading and 47 percentile in math Homeless: 53 percentile in reading and 55 percentile in math Socioeconomically Disadvantaged: 54 percentile in reading and 52 percentile in math